-Since 2013, I have represented eight different clients in the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio.
-I have filed one Petition for Writ of Certiorari in the Supreme Court of the United States and assisted another client with their Petition for Writ of Certiorari in the Supreme Court of the United States.
-The Supreme Court did not grant either Petition.
+Since 2013, I have represented seven different clients in the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio.
+I currently represent one client in the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio.